ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

 ### Enabling Plando

-On the website plando will already be enabled.
+On the website, plando will already be enabled.
 If you will be generating the game locally, plando features must be enabled (opt-in).

 * To opt-in go to the archipelago installation (default: `C:\ProgramData\Archipelago`), open the host.yaml with a text